ROCm/rocm-install-on-linux/docs/install/3rd-party/megablocks-install.rst

 .. meta::
   :description: Install Megablocks on ROCm
-  :keywords: installation, docker, Megablocks, AMD, ROCm
+  :keywords: installation, docker, Megablocks, deep learning, AMD, ROCm

 ********************************************************************************
-Megablocks on ROCm
+Megablocks on ROCm installation
 ********************************************************************************

-Megablocks is a light-weight library for mixture-of-experts (MoE) training.
+`Megablocks <https://github.com/databricks/megablocks>`__ is a lightweight library for mixture-of-experts `(MoE) <https://huggingface.co/blog/moe>`__ training.
-The core of the system is efficient "dropless-MoE" and standard MoE layers.
-Megablocks is integrated with `https://github.com/stanford-futuredata/Megatron-LM <https://github.com/stanford-futuredata/Megatron-LM>`_,
-where data and pipeline parallel training of MoEs is supported.

-For hardware, software, and third-party framework compatibility between ROCm and Megablocks, see the following resources:

-* :ref:`system-requirements`
-* :doc:`rocm:compatibility/ml-compatibility/megablocks-compatibility`
+This topic covers setup instructions and the necessary files to build, test, and run Megablocks with ROCm support in a Docker environment.
+To learn more about Megablocks on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/megablocks-compatibility`.

 .. note::